testvon/alecsatin.github.io/_posts/2016-07-17-o-thou-from-whom-all-goodness-flows-dear-lord-remember-me.md

 Making the church a mission-field has predictable results.
 Unbelievers become the priority.
 Believers starve like the Levites of Nehemiah's time.
 They are forced to go outside the church to find sustenance for themselves and their families.

 Opening the church doors to unbelieving Ammonites and Moabites means intermarriage with them.
 Your grandchildren will speak half in the language of God, and half in the language of pagan unbelief (Nehemiah 13.23-24).
 This is not saving faith.
 People who believe in this way will be lost.

+[Note!](/songs/o-thou-from-whom-all-goodness-flows-dear-lord-remember-me/){: .btn .btn--warning} If you're reading this through an RSS feed or an email subscription, you must visit the website to watch the video.
+{: .notice}

 # Cross and comfort